becomposable/composableai/packages/workflow/README.md

 }
 ```

-This workflow will fetch a document from the Zeno platform, process the document, and then send an email with the result of the processing.
+This workflow will fetch a document from the Composable platform, process the document, and then send an email with the result of the processing.

 ### Creating New Activities